-- 1. A baccalaureate degree from an accredited institution in the United States or proof of equivalent training at a foreign university. - 2.
-An official transcript of academic work in higher education that reflects adequate subject preparation, including an academic major or teaching field and a 3.0 overall GPA.
-Transcripts from countries outside the U.S. must be accompanied by an official evaluation of the transcript by a recognized U.S. evaluation agency.
-No copies will be accepted.
-Applicants not meeting this requirement must provide proof of other qualifications, such as long-term experience, expertise in a related specialized field or a satisfactory GRE graduate school entry exam score, as a justification for admission. - 3.
-For applicants from countries where the predominant language is not English, official scores (earned within the previous five years) on the TOEFL English language proficiency test administered by the Educational Testing Service are required.
+- 4. For applicants from countries where the predominant language is not English, official scores (earned within the previous five years) on the TOEFL English language proficiency test administered by the Educational Testing Service.
 The minimum score for admission is 550 on a pencil-and-paper test or 83 on the Internet-based test.
 The M.Ed. program is a part-time program and as such does not qualify as a suitable educational experience for an international student on a student visa.
 As evidence of financial support, foreign students must provide a Certification of Finance Form/Letter of Financial Backing.
 (This applies to students who are not awarded a scholarship.)
 This should represent that sufficient money will be available to the applicant to cover all expenses while at the University.
 This letter may be signed by a parent or sponsor but must be certified by a bank.
-The document must be notarized and on file before the process for visas and passport can proceed. - 4.
-A completed application and a \$75 nonrefundable application fee payable to SMU: Department of Teaching and Learning. - 5.
+The document must be notarized and on file before the process for visas and passport can proceed. - 5.
+A completed application and a \$75 nonrefundable application fee payable to SMU: Department of Teaching and Learning. - 6.
 Three recommendation forms from individuals who can attest to the applicant's academic abilities, teaching abilities and personal qualities.
-One recommendation should be from a principal or immediate supervisor. - 6.
-Demonstration of competence in speaking and writing the English language and the ability to think critically.
-These competencies will be demonstrated through the submission of a Masters' Program Admission Essay.
-Applicants from the Dallas-Fort Worth metroplex will come to the main campus of SMU to write the essay.
-Applicants from outside the metroplex should contact the Department of Teaching and Learning (214-768-2346) to arrange a proctored writing sample.
-Satisfactory completion of an interview with one or more faculty members of the Annette Caldwell Simmons School of Education and Human Development may be required.
+One recommendation should be from a principal or immediate supervisor. - 7.
+A 500- to 750-word written essay on how the student's career goals would be enhanced by realizing the goals of the Department of Teaching and Learning as stated on their Conceptual Framework Web page at smu.edu/education/teachereducation/ConceptualFramework.asp.
+At least three of the four goals must be addressed in the essay.
+This statement of purpose will be used to evaluate the student's competence in English and ability to think critically.

 Students must complete 38 hours of graduate study within six years of beginning the program.
-All students must take the same sequence of courses, including 12 hours of core courses (EDU 6304, 6305, 6315 and 6322) and 26 hours of reading and writing courses.
+All students must take the same sequence of courses, including 12 hours of core and 26 hours of reading and writing courses.